 Why not approach the Judge and get things straightened out today?
 His bench is easily approached, and He listens sympathetically to those who throw themselves on the mercy of His court.
 His loving invitation is clear:

-Come to Me, all you who labor and are heavy laden, and I will give you rest.
+“Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
-For My yoke is easy and My burden is light (Matthew 11:28-30).
+For My yoke is easy and My burden is light” (Matthew 11:28-30).

 Carefully consider your decision.
 This prayer can help you get started toward your two appointments with God: “Dear Lord, I need You.
 I know that I am a sinner in need of Your forgiveness.
 I ask You to forgive me of my sins.
-I ask for Jesus to come into my life right now and cleanse me.
+I ask Jesus to come into my life right now and cleanse me.
 I trust Jesus as my Lord and Savior.
 In Jesus’ name, Amen.”

-For additional reading, consider these titles:
+For additional reading, write for these titles:

 Unless otherwise noted, all scripture quotations are taken from The New King James Version, copyright © 1979, 1980, 1982, by Thomas Nelson, Inc., Nashville, Tennessee.
 Used by permission.
 All rights reserved.